swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/eventbrite.md

 ![Eventbrite paid ticket settings](images/eventbrite_paidticketsettings.png)
 ![Eventbrite paid ticket settings](images/eventbrite_refunds.png)

-At this point the event is almost ready to publish.
+At this point the event is almost ready to be published.
 It's a good idea to let the host contact look over the page before it goes live.
-We can do this by initially publishing it as password protected.
+You can do this by initially publishing it as password protected.

 ![Eventbrite password settings](images/eventbrite_savepassword.png)

 Make it a private event, requiring a password.

 You can now either save this event if you need to work on it more, or publish it (make it live).

 ![Eventbrite password settings](images/eventbrite_saveorpublish.png)

 This will take you to your event dashboard where you can monitor ticket sales.
 Click "view" on the top right corner to see what this page will look like publicly.

 Share this link with the host site along with the password you created so they can look over the page and confirm that it looks good, or suggest changes if needed.
 Once it looks good, select "edit" from the dashboard and remove the password so the page can be shared publicly.

 #### Giving hosts access to view registration

 Often a workshop host will want to check in to see who's registered, manage the waitlist, email registrants, etc. You can set this up through Account Settings.

 ![Eventbrite account settings](images/eventbrite_acctsettings.png)